neuroIov/NLOV/Documents/Valuation.md

 - Public: $4,200,000
 Total: $4,875,000

-This shows a gradual valuation increase from:
+A gradual valuation increase from:
 - $20M (Seed) → $25M (Presale) → $30M (Public)

 The price appreciation between rounds is: